How to Create Cornerstone Content That Google Loves

-SEO Copywriting 2.0Imagine with me for a second… someone has just arrived at your website, and this person has no idea what you’re talking about.
+Imagine with me for a second … someone has just arrived at your website, and this person has no idea what your cornerstone content is talking about.
 And this is an important visitor.

-Pretend further that this single visitor could make the difference between success and failure for your business.
 She has no time to waste poking around your site trying to figure out what you’re all about, so she immediately picks up the phone and calls you, demanding an explanation.

 What do you tell her?

 You’d likely explain by giving her the essential information about how you can help, and why you perfectly meet her needs, right?
-And I’m betting you’d want to explain it in the most compelling fashion you could, given what’s riding on the deal.

-When trying to rank well for the one or two topics that your entire site is built around, creating flagship content is your best bet.
 Whether it’s a tutorial about search engine optimization basics, blogging for beginners, or copywriting, a frequently asked questions page, or an inspirational mission statement, this content serves a vital function in creating a relevant, compelling, and useful cornerstone to build a site around.

 A cornerstone is something that is basic, essential, indispensable, and the chief foundation upon which something is constructed or developed.
 It’s what people need to know to make use of your website and do business with you.

-And when approached in a strategic fashion, this content can rank very well in the search engines.
+And when approached in a strategic fashion, this content can rank very well in search engines.
 The key is creating compelling content that’s worth linking to, and then finding a way to get the word out.

 Here’s a 5-step strategy that I’ve found useful when developing cornerstone content and getting it to rank well.